xGiye/airbnb-clone-project/README.md

 Endpoints: `/reviews/`, `/reviews/{review_id}/`
 Allows guests to leave feedback and rate properties after their stay.
 This builds trust in the platform and helps future users make informed decisions.

+## API Security

+Securing the backend APIs is essential to protect user data, ensure the integrity of transactions, and maintain trust in the platform.
+This project implements several key security measures:

+### 1. Authentication

+We use secure token-based authentication (e.g., JWT) to ensure that only verified users can access protected endpoints.
+This prevents unauthorized users from performing actions such as booking properties or accessing payment details.

+### 2. Authorization

+Role-based access control (RBAC) ensures that users only have access to the features and data they are permitted to use.
+For example, only property owners can update or delete their listings, while guests can only manage their own bookings.

+### 3. Rate Limiting

+To protect against abuse, such as denial-of-service (DoS) attacks or brute-force login attempts, the API implements rate limiting.
+This limits the number of requests a user or IP can make within a given time frame.

+### 4. Data Validation and Sanitization

+All inputs to the API are validated and sanitized to prevent injection attacks and ensure the integrity of the data stored in the database.

+### 5. HTTPS Enforcement

+All API communications are encrypted using HTTPS, ensuring that sensitive data such as passwords and payment information is securely transmitted over the network.

+Implementing these measures helps safeguard sensitive user information, prevent fraud, and maintain system stability and availability.